 We would like to introduce two options to find out if TRIM is enabled in the operating system.

-The portable software program performs a scan of all drives and will report if Windows Filesystem Delete Notification (ATA TRIM) is enabled or not.
+The portable software program performs a scan of all drives and will report if Windows Filesystem Delete Notifications (ATA TRIM) is enabled or not.
 All it takes is to execute the program, wait some seconds for the scan to complete to see the results in the main program interface.

 Drive Controller Info can be downloaded by clicking on this link.

-The second option requires no third party software.
+The second option requires no third-party software.
 Users need to start a command prompt with elevated rights.
 This is done by clicking on the start orb, then All Programs, Accessories, right-clicking on Command Prompt and selecting Run as Administrator.